ppy/osu-wiki/wiki/Community/Projects/en.md

 ## Inactive

-These projects are no longer maintained but the tools still work.
+These projects are all currently still in operation, although no longer under active maintenance.

 ### Official